MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Upload-organizational-data.md

 ## Data validation

-After you complete the steps in [Field mapping](#field-mapping), the organizational data file is uploaded and validated, and the **Upload** page displays the _File is being uploaded_ screen:
+After you complete the steps in [Field mapping](#field-mapping), the organizational data file is uploaded and validated, and the **Upload** page shows the _File is being uploaded_ screen:

 ![Upload in progress](../images/wpa/setup/upload4-uploading.png)